tka85/dotenvenc/README.md

 ./node_modules/.bin/dotenvenc -e -i /path/to/my/secrets-env-filename
 ```

-will prompt you for an encryption password and proceed to generate an encrypted secrets file `.env.enc`.
+will prompt you for an encryption password (unless `DOTENVENC_PASS` is set) and proceed to generate an encrypted secrets file `.env.enc`.

 And if you don't want to name the encrypted secrets file `.env.enc`, we also have you covered: